A blue Audi e-tron model stands between photovoltaic systems

 Decarbonization

-CO₂ emissions are generated along the entire automotive value chain.
+Greenhouse gas emissions are generated along the entire automotive value chain.
 They can be divided into five phases: supply chain, production, logistics, utilization phase and end of life.
-Audi strives to reduce CO₂ emissions in all phases of the value chain.
+Audi strives to reduce GHG emissions in all phases of the value chain.

-The decarbonization index (DCI)3 is used to measure the progress made toward decarbonization for the individual Volkswagen Group brands and the Group as a whole.
-The DCI3 is therefore a strategic indicator on the path to net carbon neutrality.1 It quantifies the average emissions of CO₂ and CO₂ equivalents4 over the entire life cycle of the Audi passenger car portfolio and is stated in metric tons of CO₂ per vehicle.
-It includes both direct and indirect CO₂ emissions at individual production sites (Scope 15 and 26 in 2023: 0.23 million tCO2eq.) as well as all other direct and indirect CO₂ emissions over the life cycle of the vehicles (Scope 37 : 45.5 million tCO2eq.).
+The DCI* is a strategic indicator on the path to net carbon neutrality.* With the aid of the DKI,* Audi calculates the average emissions of CO₂ and CO₂ equivalents* over the entire life cycle of its passenger car portfolio and states them in metric tons of CO₂ per vehicle.
+The DCI includes both direct and indirect GHG emissions at individual production sites (Scope 1* and 2* in 2024: 0.29 million metric tons CO₂e*) as well as all other direct and indirect GHG emissions over the life cycle of the vehicles (Scope 3* in 2024: 48.6 million metric tons CO₂e*).

 Decarbonization of the supply chain